colin-mccarthy/container_images_ansible_tower/README.md

 Create a RoleBinding

+## Ansible Tower Steps

-## Credential
+Create the Credential

-CREDENTIAL TYPE == OpenShift or Kubernetes API Bearer Token
+`CREDENTIAL TYPE == OpenShift or Kubernetes API Bearer Token

 Copy stuff from the service account created in that project (User Management > Service Accounts > The one you made in the earlier steps)